iwasz/cpp-can-isotp/README.md

 # Run the tests
 test/unit-test/unit-test
 ```
-In case of trouble with updating submodules, refer to [this stack overflow question](https://stackoverflow.com/questions/1030169/easy-way-to-pull-latest-of-all-git-submodules) like I do everytime I deal with this stuff.
+In case of trouble with updating submodules, refer to [this stack overflow question](https://stackoverflow.com/questions/1030169/easy-way-to-pull-latest-of-all-git-submodules) (like I do everytime I deal with this stuff :D).

 ## Dependencies
 All dependencies are provided as git submodules: